(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 How to Build an Emergency Fund

-If you are not sure where to find the $25 each month, create a budget.
+If you're not sure where to find the $25 each month, create a budget.
 A budget will tell you where you can cut expenses and save more.
-Then set a date on your calendar to deposit the savings, or, even better, set it up to be an automatic deposit.

 How much should I Save in an Emergency Fund?